Integrations

 Term What it is

-Provider A data source you can connect — Garmin, Oura, Whoop.
+Provider A data source you can connect — Garmin, Oura, WHOOP.

 Integration Your configured app for a provider — the OAuth credentials and scopes you set up once in the Sahha Dashboard.